aau-fed/flexoffer_manager/README.md

 3. Update FMAN configuration file _/fman-backend/src/main/resources/fman.properties_.
 Specifically, "spring.datasource.url" datasource URL needs to be updated.

-4. Goto to the root folder and run:
+4. Go to to the root folder and run:
 	```mvn clean compile package```

 5. Run the FMAN back-end using the command: